 Dialogue is another winning way to open a story or book.
 Who doesn’t remember the first line of Little Women?
-(Millennials: It’s “Christmas won’t be Christmas without any presents,” mumbled Jo, lying on a rug.)
+(Millennials: It’s “Christmas won’t be Christmas without any presents,” mumbled Jo, lying on the rug.)
 And notice how many Sherlock Holmes stories begin with dialogue.

-Nonfction writers: Why not begin your biography of Abraham Lincoln with a conversation between him and his mother about whether he should walk in the snow to return the book he borrowed, or wait until tomorrow?
+Nonfction writers: Why not begin your biography of Abraham Lincoln with a conversation between him and his mother about whether he should walk in the snow to return the book he borrowed or wait until tomorrow?